vishal637yadav/Java-New-Features/src/com/document/md/Java5-For-Each-Loop.md

 The Java for-each loop traverses the array or collection until the last element.
 For each element, it stores the element in the variable and executes the body of the for-each loop.

-## For-each loop Example: Traversing the array elements
+## Example1 : Traversing the array elements
     package com.sourcecode.java5.enhancedforloop;

     public class ForEachExample1 {